Expoverse/content/README.md

 # Creating Pages

-This section is for articles, references, examples, how-to, and other materials not listed.
+This section is for creating articles, references, examples, how-to, and other materials not listed.

 Pages can be submitted by being written in markdown and sumbitted through a [pull request](https://github.com/Expoverse/content/pulls).
 - Here is the [guide to writing in markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).